 The first floor is where the old and the new parts of this project come together.
-A glass passageway links the top floor of the Library & Study Centre to the original, and newly reopened, north entrance of the Laudian Library.
+A glass passageway, the Sidonie Thompson Bridge, links the top floor of the Library & Study Centre to the original, and newly reopened, north entrance of the Laudian Library.

-A reader will be able to walk uninterrupted from the seminar room and the main reading room on the first floor of the Library & Study Centre, via the glass passageway, into the Laudian Library – and then into the Old Library beyond.
+A reader will be able to walk uninterrupted from the Mark Bedingham Seminar Room and the main reading room on the first floor of the Library & Study Centre, via the Sidonie Thompson Bridge, into the Laudian Library – and then into the Old Library beyond.

 The junction between the Laudian Library and the Old Library presently contains the main staircase which was inserted into the building in the 1970s.
 This unsatisfactory alteration to the space will be reversed, helping to return the room to its previous state (pictured).